kha-white/manga-ocr/README.md

 You need Python 3.6, 3.7, 3.8 or 3.9.
 Unfortunately, PyTorch does not support Python 3.10 yet.

+Some users have reported problems with Python installed from Microsoft Store.
+If you see an error:
+`ImportError: DLL load failed while importing fugashi: The specified module could not be found.`, try installing Python from the [official site](https://www.python.org/downloads).

 If you want to run with GPU, install PyTorch as described [here](https://pytorch.org/get-started/locally/#start-locally), otherwise this step can be skipped.